Table of Contents

 First, check whether the knit fabric is resilient.
 If you stretch the fabric, it should return to its resting position.
 Do not stretch at the edges, but stretch somewhere inside.
 See if the fabric has formed un-necessary bulges after it has returned.
 If it has, do not buy it.
 Stretch it crosswise and lengthwise and see the differences in the stretch.
 If the fabric do not return to the resting position it will mean that it will sag with wear and wash.

 Cotton knits are very comfortable on the body and the most preferred for dressmaking.
-Cotton jersey is good for t shirts and tops.
+Cotton jersey is good for t-shirts and tops.
 The fabric edges of jersey knits curl.
 Interlock knits do not curl like this at the edges.
-Rib knits are very good and have a good stretch and makes great figure fitting garments.
-Cotton/spandex, single-knit fabrics are a favoruite fabric for making exercise clothes because of their excellent stretch and recovery as well as comfort.
+Rib knits are very good and have a good stretch and make great figure-fitting garments.
+Cotton/spandex, single-knit fabrics are a favorite fabric for making exercise clothes because of their excellent stretch and recovery as well as comfort.

 Buy a little extra to ensure having enough fabric for the garment after preshrinking

 Related post : Different types of knit fabrics.